haishinio/haishin/README.md

 DeepL has a free allowance of 500,000 characters a month.
 It seems plenty fine!

-If developing you might want to use `npm run dev:faker` instead so you don't use your OpenAI or DeepL tokens.
+If developing you might want to use `npm run dev:faker` or pass `APP_ENV=faker` in the `.env` instead so you don't use your OpenAI or DeepL tokens.